Onat/DecentralizedApplications/README.md

 **B. The First Distribution of Tokens / First Client Application Released**

-In both cases of a Mining style distribution or a Kickstarter style distribution the application really begins to take shape as the first tokens are distributed using the first client application which has been implemented according to the protocol.
+In both cases of a Mining style distribution or a Crowdsale style distribution the application really begins to take shape as the first tokens are distributed using the first client application which has been implemented according to the protocol.
 In the case of Bitcoin, this was the original Bitcoin-QT client and the Genesis block.
 In the case of Mastercoin, this was the Mastercoin Advisor script and the Exodus Address.

 **C. Multiple Clients Implemented / Distribution of Dev Tokens**

 As developers begin creating multiple applications that implement the protocol there is a period of testing to ensure the different versions agree on which actions are valid and which are invalid.
-For those Decentralized Applications that utilize a Collaboration method to distribute tokens, their contributors begin collecting bounties of Dev tokens from the value they provide.
+For those Decentralized Applications that utilize a collaboration method to distribute tokens, their contributors begin collecting bounties of Dev tokens from the value they provide.

 **D. Market for Tokens / Wider Adoption / Distribution of Ownership**

-As tokens from mining, kickstarter and/or collaboration activities spread, the ownership of the Decentralized App the distribution of ownership should naturally move to a great number of participants and thus remove control from any entity that held a majority of the tokens at an earlier growth stage.
+As tokens from mining, crowdsale and/or collaboration activities spread, the ownership of the Decentralized App Tokens should naturally move to a great number of participants and thus remove control from any entity that held a majority of the tokens at an earlier growth stage.
 By some estimates, Satoshi Nakamoto mined many of the first 1,000,000 Bitcoins.
 However, as the network grew, other mining participants provided competition and now more than 12,000,000 Bitcoins are in circulation and thus have diluted Satoshi’s high original ownership stake.

 As the application begins to mature with enough participants taking part, division of labor effects encourage different actors with different skill sets to contribute value to the application in the ways they feel they can be the most helpful. &nbsp; &nbsp;

 ### 8\.
-An economic model for why token based Decentralized Applications are a viral operational model.
+An economic view for why token based Decentralized Applications are a viral operational model.

 Token based systems are so effective in becoming self sustaining because they empower the individual to have a stake in the outcome.
 The token is naturally transferred over time through market forces to the person that values it most highly.
-Uniquely when the token is held in a Decentralized Application this individual is empowered to play what ever role he or she chooses to add value to the project.
-The roles of investor, developer, promoter, evangelist, are all available and open to any token holder willing to provide that value to the Decentralized Application.
+Uniquely when the token is held in a Decentralized Application this individual is empowered to play what ever role he or she chooses to add value to the project by.
+The roles of the investor, the developer, the promoter, the evangelist, are all available and open to any token holder willing to provide that value to the Decentralized Application, and contribute to the higher valuation of his/her token ownership.

 For example in the case of the Bitcoin application, as developers contributed code and miners contributed hashing power to the network, the market generally began to value the Bitcoin tokens more highly as the system matured and could provide more and more utility to its users.
 The market has decided at the time of writing the bitcoins are worth $7 Billion USD in total[[5]][7].
 Now there are 7,000,000,000 reasons for developers and token holders to improve this system and contribute to its success.

-Or similarly in the case of the Mastercoin application, funders desired the features described in the Mastercoin protocol and contributed Bitcoins to their development and generated initial tokens.
-As developers collaborated and contributed code to the Mastercoin client applications, token holders began placing a value on these tokens.
+Similarly, in the case of the Mastercoin application, funders desired the features described in the Mastercoin protocol and contributed Bitcoins to their development and generated initial tokens.
+As developers collaborated and contributed code to the Mastercoin client /pplications, token holders began placing a value on these tokens.
 The market has decided at the time of writing Mastercoins are worth $50 Million USD in total.
-Now there are 50,000,000 reasons for developers earning “Dev MSC” and existing token holders to improve this system and contribute to its success.
-Which in turn will attract more smart developers, whom will add more value to the application, which in turn will increase the value of the MSC, which will in turn attract more smart developers and so on.
+Now there are 50,000,000 reasons for developers earning “Dev MSC” and existing token holders to improve/maintain this system to contribute to its success.
+This user particiaption can the generate a virtuous cycle where ownership attracts more smart developers, who add more value to the application, which in turn will increase demand for and value of the MSC, only to be more attractive to additional talent willing to contribute to gain ownership of this now even more valuable asset.

 ### 9\.
 Open Source as the legal model for Decentralized Applications.

-Open source programs have blazed a trail for establishing the legal groundwork for Decentralized Applications to build on.
-A variety of license structures exist which have served the Bitcoin community well and make clear the intentions of the protocol creator to open the innovations of his or her work without restriction of copyright or patent.
+Open source programs have blazed a trail for through which we can establish the legal groundwork for Decentralized Applications.
+A variety of license structures have served the Bitcoin community well and has allowed the protocol creators to open the innovations of his/her work withouth restriction of copyright or patent.

 The Bitcoin project for example operates under the open source [MIT license][8].

-The Mastercoin project similarly requires all submissions to its competitions to be open sourced and available to the community.
+The Mastercoin project similarly requires all submissions to its competitions and events to be open sourced and available to the community.

 ### 10\.
 The Coming Wave of Type III Decentralized Applications Built On Top of The Bitcoin Protocol - Additional Layers such as Mastercoin Protocol